google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 updates](https://www.chromestatus.com/features/5718547946799104).

 Over time, we're looking to intervene when any user has a slow connection (i.e, slow 3G or WiFi).
-Follow this [Chrome status entry](https://www.chromestatus.com/feature/5652436521844736).
+Follow this [Chrome Status entry](https://www.chromestatus.com/feature/5652436521844736).

 ## Want to learn more?